pygame/pygame/docs/reST/ref/music.rst

 .. function:: queue

-   | :sl:`queue a music file to follow the current`
+   | :sl:`queue a sound file to follow the current`
    | :sg:`queue(filename) -> None`

-   This will load a music file and queue it.
-A queued music file will begin as soon as the current music naturally ends.
-If the current music is ever stopped or changed, the queued song will be lost.
+   This will load a sound file and queue it.
+A queued sound file will begin as soon as the current sound naturally ends.
+Only one sound can be queued at a time.
+Queuing a new sound while another sound is queued will result in the new sound becoming the queued sound.
+Also, if the current sound is ever stopped or changed, the queued sound will be lost.

    The following example will play music by Bach six times, then play music by Mozart once: